samwanyua/Weather-App-with-.Net/README.md

-#  Weather Now – Beginner’s Weather Dashboard in ASP.NET
+#  Weather App with ASP.NET

 This is a simple beginner-friendly weather dashboard web application built using **ASP.NET Core MVC** and the **OpenWeatherMap API**.
 It allows users to input a city name and view real-time weather data such as temperature, humidity, and weather conditions.

 ##  Project Objective

-As part of the Moringa AI Capstone Project, this app demonstrates how to:
+This app demonstrates how to:
 - Scaffold and build a basic ASP.NET Core MVC project.
 - Consume a third-party API (OpenWeatherMap) using `HttpClient`.
 - Deserialize complex JSON data into strongly-typed C# models.